Listen to this:

 8. Total Advances

-Total Advances is an important metric to look at because the bank’s primary earning comes from this asset.
-Advances are loans given out to customers and hence it is considered as assets in business and one of the key part of banking stock analysis .
-The rise in assets and rate of rise will tell us how the bank is growing its business.
+Total Advance is an important metric to look at because the bank’s primary earning comes from this asset.
+Advances are loans given out to customers and hence it is considered as assets in the business and one of the key part of banking stock analysis.
+The rise in assets and rate of rising will tell us how the bank is growing its business.

 We can see the advances grew at a CAGR of 22% over the last 5 years.

 9. Total Deposits

-Deposits forms major source of funds for the banks.
-Banks accept deposits in the form of term deposits, savings and current account.
+Deposits form a major source of funds for the banks.
+Banks accept deposits in the form of term deposits, savings, and current accounts.
 Banks lend out of the deposits it receives.
 Hence, analyzing deposits numbers will tell us how comfortably the banks are able to acquire funds to lend.

-We can see that deposits also grew at a CAGR of 21% over last 5 years.
+We can see that deposits also grew at a CAGR of 21% over the last 5 years.

 10. Loans to Deposit Ratio or Credit to Deposits Ratio

 Loan to Deposits is used for measuring the bank’s liquidity.
 An optimum level of liquidity is considered good.

-High ratio may indicate possible liquidity crunch and low ratio indicates under-utilization of funds.
+A high ratio may indicate a possible liquidity crunch and a low ratio indicates the under-utilization of funds.

 11. CASA Ratio

-CASA ratio of a bank is the ratio of deposits in current and savings account to total deposits.
-A higher CASA ratio is desired because banks give low rate of interest in savings account (3-4%) deposits and no interest in current account deposits.
-High CASA ratio indicates lower cost of funds.
+CASA ratio of a bank is the ratio of deposits in current and savings accounts to total deposits.
+A higher CASA ratio is desired because banks give a low rate of interest in savings account (3-4%) deposits and no interest in current account deposits.
+A high CASA ratio indicates a lower cost of funds.

-It means around 43% of the total deposits are from current and savings account.
+It means around 43% of the total deposits are from current and savings accounts.

 12. Gross NPAs

 A loan asset becomes non-performing when it ceases to generate any income for the bank.
 Gross NPAs are the total loans classified by the banks as non-performing.
-Higher NPAs is adverse for the banks.
+Higher NPAs are adverse for the banks.
 This should be checked to determine the asset quality of the banks.

 The Gross NPA ratio is the ratio of gross non-performing assets to gross advances.